cse151a-fa24-group-project/CSE151A-Project-ML/README.md

     layers.Dense(1, activation='sigmoid')
 ])
 ```
+The Fourth Model that used dataset where duplicated images are removed can be found **[here](https://github.com/cse151a-fa24-group-project/CSE151A-Project-ML/blob/Milestone5/milestone5/4th_Model/4th_model_VGG16%20(dataset_fixed).ipynb)**; this version of model was created during Milestone 5.

 More details for our Fourth model can be found in [Milestone 4](#milestone-4-second-model) section

 ### 2.5 - 5th Model (EfficientNet)
 This model was created during Milestone 5.
 #### 2.5.1 - Preprocessing
 First, we tested with the dataset we used for ResNet50_v1.
-Then, we removed duplicated images (frames that have similar background and character setups) from our dataset.
-These duplicated images are created since we set distance between frames as 500ms so that we can get 2 frames per second during extraction process mentioned at [1.1 - Extraction Method](#11---extraction-method)
+Then, we removed duplicated images (frames that have similar background and character setups) from our dataset like ResNet_v2 and VGG16.

 In addition, we utilized **["preprocess_input](https://www.tensorflow.org/api_docs/python/tf/keras/applications/efficientnet/preprocess_input)** function from resnet:
 ```python